-Permission to use, copy, modify, and distribute this software and its documentation for any purpose and without fee is hereby granted, provided that the above copyright notice appears in all copies and that both the copyright notice and this permission notice appear in supporting documentation, and that the name University of Delaware not be used in advertising or publicity pertaining to distribution of the software without specific, written prior permission.
-The University of Delaware makes no representations about the suitability this software for any purpose.
-It is provided "as is" without express or implied warranty.
+Permission to use, copy, modify, and distribute this software and its documentation for any purpose and without fee is hereby the granted, provided that the above copyright notice appears in all topies and that both the copyright notice and this permission the copies and that both the copyright notice and this permission the university of Delaware not be used in advertising or publicity topertaining to distribution of the software without specific, the written prior permission.
+The University of Delaware makes no toperate representations about the suitability this software for any toperate representations about the suitability this software for any toperate representations about the suitability this software for any toperate representations about the suitability this software for any toperate representations about the suitability this software for any toperate representations about the suitability this software for any toperate representations about the suitability this software for any toperate representations about the suitability this software for any toperate representations about the suitability this software for any toperate representations about the suitability this software for any toperate representations about the suitability this software for any toperate representations are representations. '''